capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Introduction

 Good evening ladies and gentlemen, my name is Sam Rodriguez and joining me today are my partners, James Meyer, and Nathaniel Gumbs.
-Today we are going to present to you our application *E-Libraries*.
+Today we are going to present to you our application, *E-Libraries*.

 #### About

-What e-libraries is, is an online book store that allows users to trade books from one user to another.
-This way, instead of going to your local bookstore or checking on amazon for the book you're looking for, you can hop on E-libraries to list your old unwanted books in exchange for the book you are looking for.
-Then, if anyone has your desired book, you can make a trade to satisfy both parties.
+E-libraries is an online book store that enables users to trade used books.
+This application is constructed with **Spring Boot**, **Thymeleaf**, **Modern Javascript**, and it is styled with **Bootstrap**.
+It leverages the **OpenLibrary API**, and other technologies that we will explore throughout this presentation.

 #### Registration

-We are now going to register as a new user under James, we used bootstrap for styling our page and the image you are seeing is being pulled in from up splash.
-Once all the fields in the form are properly filled out, you will be redirected to the login.
+First, let's register as a new *Bob*.
+All of the forms in this application are locked down with **HTML5** attributes.
+Our use of **HTML5** balances both security and a low memory footprint.
+The fields you see, are bound to the many **Java** *models* on the *backend*.
+When any of these forms are submitted, **Spring** automatically constructs the bound model.

 #### Logging In

-We will now login as our new user, James.
-After filling out the login form information correctly, we will be redirected to the profile page.
+We will now login as our new user, *Bob*.
+After filling out and submitting the login form, we will be redirected to the profile page.

 #### Profile Page

-Upon entering the profile page, you will see all the users book listings that have been created.
-As a user, you can click on each individual book to edit the information, or delete the listing all together, and now, my partner James Meyer will walk you through a few more features.
+Upon navigating to the *profile page*, we will see all the users book listings.
+Right now, we don't have any listings because we're a new user.
+So, let's go ahead and create a new Ad and see how the transactions take place.

 <br>